-4.81 The population of South Hampshire creates considerable demand for recreational opportunities, a demand which will increase as the population grows.70 be significantly supported by strong provision of GBI for recreational use.
+4.81 The population of South Hampshire creates considerable demand for recreational opportunities, a demand which will increase as the population grows.

 4.82 Within South Hampshire there are notable spatial health inequalities (see Figure 4.3:).
 The provision of a stronger GBI network, carefully planned and prioritised, could help to reduce this inequality.